Professor of English

 I am delighted to work with graduate students on eighteenth-century topics.
-That said, I have directed a wide range of Master Theses, Doctoral Papers, and PhD dissertations, over such authors as Shakespeare, Sterne, Austen, Emily Bronte, Hawthorne, Chopin, H.H.
-Brackenridge and Philip Freneau, and the Japanese fiction writer, Koda Rohan; on such subjects as the Ballets Russes' 1912 production of Daphnis and Chloe, Humanist Pedagogy, the rhetoric of medical case studies, and using eighteenth-century poetry in first-year composition classes; I have also directed MA creative theses in poetry, short fiction, creative non-fiction (memoir), and a graphic novel.
+That said, I have directed a wide range of Master Theses, Doctoral Papers, and PhD Dissertations, over such authors as Shakespeare, Sterne, Austen, Emily Bronte, Hawthorne, Chopin, H.H.
+Brackenridge and Philip Freneau, and the Japanese writer, Koda Rohan; on subjects such as the Ballets Russes’ 1912 production of Daphnis and Chloe, Humanist Pedagogy, the rhetoric of medical case studies, and using eighteenth-century poetry in first-year composition classes; I have also directed MA creative theses in poetry, short fiction, creative non-fiction (memoir), and a graphic novel.

 American Society of Eighteenth-century Studies 2011 Innovative Course Design Award

 “Wasted Days and Wasted Nights: Sleeping and Waking in the Eighteenth-Century” In Lifestyle and Medicine in the Enlightenment.
 Routledge.
 (August 2020)

 “To What Shall I Compare This Life,” (essay) Raritan (Spring 2014) 95-106.

 “A Literary History of Teeth,” Raritan (Winter 2010) 23-42.

 Water & Mountain: Two Tales by Koda Rohan; translated by Tsutomu Naga and Roger Schmidt Rendezvous (Vol. 40, No. 1) 2009.